The London South region is bounded by the River Thames and the M25 motorway and forms part of the London School of Surgery.

 Teaching sessions usually take place at a London hospital and are offered to all London deanery trainees.

 In June each year, there is an in-house viva for all trainees.

 Professor Prokar Dasgupta, Professor of Urology at King's College London and supervises very active basic science and clinical research programmes within the department.

-A number of randomised controlled trials are in progress at Guy's Hospital, including:
+A number of randomised controlled trials have been conducted at Guy's Hospital, including:

 The Bottom Line